 Russ Stephens : Correct.
 Absolutely spot on Kevin.
 Yes, we have in our mentoring program, we have 10 levels that we take the builder through.
 So they kind of understand the journey that they're going on because they have a wealth of systems that they can already access in the membership.

-Every building company is unique.
-And every, every business owner is unique.
+Every building company is unique, and every business owner is unique.
 They have their own strengths and weaknesses, and this is the executive coach's job is to identify those and take them on the correct path.
 That's going to get them to where they want to go quickly.
 You know, as fast as possible.

-Greg Bray: I love the idea of rust that it's not just, you know, signing up for some training classes.
+Greg Bray: I love the idea of trust that it's not just signing up for some training classes.
 It's a lot more than that.
-It's you know, it's not just getting a book of here's how you do it with all the processes kind of laid out for you, but that, that one-on-one coach to kind of guide you and figure out how to apply.
+It's not just getting a book of here's how you do it with all the processes kind of laid out for you, but that one-on-one coach to kind of guide you and figure out how to apply.

 I think that's probably key to success, right?
-The ones that listened to their coach versus the ones that that don't
+The ones that listened to their coach versus the ones that that don't.
+So I can imagine.

-Russ Stephens : So I can [00:16:00] imagine.
-Yeah, absolutely be spot on.
-And that's been in our DNA since we started, when we were setting builders up with Co-Construct.
+Russ Stephens : [00:16:00] Yeah, absolutely be spot on.
+That's been in our DNA since we started, when we were setting builders up with Co-Construct.
 Yeah.
 We didn't just sell the product.

 We took it upon ourselves to put in a customer service team that helped help clients that were signing up in Australia and New Zealand and the UK To adopt.
-Yeah, we would be there for them over and above the support they had from co-construct themselves.
-And, and when we started providing digital marketing services, we didn't just do the work we would send through in depth reports and videos on exactly what we'd done the previous month and what we were doing, you know, the following map.
+Yeah, we would be there for them over and above the support they had from Co-Construct themselves.
+When we started providing digital marketing services, we didn't just do the work we would send through in depth reports and videos on exactly what we'd done the previous month and what we were doing, you know, the following map.

-And that's followed on into the association of professional builders.
+That's followed on into the association of professional builders.
 Like you say yeah, working with these guys closely rather than just giving them the system and the videos to follow.
-Yes, you really, you know, you gotta be there to answer questions and and encourage really.
-And and the guys do a great job of encouraging each other in their, their private members group as well, which is great to see.
+Yes, you gotta be there to answer questions and and encourage, and the guys do a great job of encouraging each other in their private members group as well, which is great to see.

-Greg Bray: So, Russ just because [00:17:00] we want to stay true to our focus, being more on the marketing piece, you know, as opposed to some of the other parts of the building organization, let's maybe focus a little bit there on some of the things that.
-That you coach and train kind of in that part of the business, if you don't mind, you know, so where do you see kind of digital marketing and marketing as a whole fitting into that overall process?
+Greg Bray: So, Russ just because [00:17:00] we want to stay true to our focus, being more on the marketing piece, you know, as opposed to some of the other parts of the building organization, let's maybe focus a little bit there on some of the things that you coach and train.
+Kind of in that part of the business, if you don't mind, you know, so where do you see kind of digital marketing and marketing as a whole fitting into that overall process?

 Is that something that you see a lot of builders doing?
 Do you feel like there's a lot of room for improvement?
 Just kind of, what's your experience that you're seeing across your client base?